sinbad/lfs-folderstore/Readme.md

 * Create some commits with LFS binaries
 * Add your plain git remote using `git remote add origin <url>`
 * Run these commands to configure your LFS folder:
-  * `git config --add lfs.customtransfer.lfs-folder.path lfs-folder`
+  * `git config --add lfs.customtransfer.lfs-folder.path lfs-folderstore`
   * `git config --add lfs.customtransfer.lfs-folder.args "C:/path/to/your/folder"`
   * `git config --add lfs.standalonetransferagent lfs-folder`
 * `git push origin master` will now copy any media to that folder